bvschaik/julius/res/manual/README_map_editor_scenario_events.md

 + set_to_value = Should we set the city health to the given value, instead of adding it?
 Allowed values: "false" or "true".
   - "true" = The custom variable value will be set to what is given in 'value'.
   - "false" = The 'value' will be added to the custom variable value.

+### Change resource stockpiles
++ type = change_resource_stockpiles
++ resource = The target resource.
+Allowed values: (Any resource name) "wheat", "timber", "marble", etc.
++ amount = The amount to change the stockpile by.
+Allowed values: Any number from -1000000000 to 1000000000.
+  - Note: The value is in full loads.
+  - Note: Negative values will remove from the stockpiles.
+If you try to remove more than there is, it will simply remove as much as possible (so there will be none left).
+  - Note: Positive values will add to the stockpiles.
+If you try to add more than is possible (not  enough free space) it will simply discard the rest (i.e. is lost).
++ storage_type = What type of storages to check in.
+Allowed values: "all", "granaries", "warehouses".
+  - Note: You cannot change the stockpiles of non-food types in granaries.
+It will simply have no effect.
++ respect_settings = If adding to the stockpiles, only add to places that accept that resource, and only up to the limits set.
+Allowed values: "false" or "true".
+  - Note: If false, and you are adding to the stockpiles, will add the resource to whatever empty space is found.

+### City change rating
++ type = change_city_rating
++ rating = The target rating to change.
+Allowed values: "peace", "prosperity"
++ amount = The amount to adjust the opening price by (or set it to if set_to_value = true).
+Allowed values: -100 to 100.
+  - Note: The rating is limited to 0 to 100.
++ set_to_value = Should we set the target rating to the given value, instead of adding it?
+Allowed values: "false" or "true".
+  - "true" = The target rating will be set to what is given in 'value'.
+  - "false" = The 'value' will be added to the current target rating.

 ### City health